AdobeDocs/campaign-classic.en/help/installation/using/the-server-configuration-file.md

  </tbody>
 </table>

+>[!NOTE]
+>
+>Note on **nameSevers**: by default, uses the network
+>parameters of the first network interface declared in Windows
+>not defined in UNIX.
+Defines the domain name servers (DNS)
+>used by the MTA to get the Mail Exchanger declared for
+>a domain.
+>
-Note on **nameSevers**: by default, uses the network parameters of the first network interface declared in Windows; not defined in UNIX.
-Defines the domain name servers (DNS) used by the MTA to get the Mail Exchanger declared for a domain.
-If this value is not defined, the MTA seeks this information in the host network configuration.
+>If this value is not defined, the MTA seeks this information in the host network configuration.
 If several DNS are possible, the different DNS addresses must be separated by a comma (example: 212.155.207.1,212.155.207.2).
 If your delivery server has several network interfaces, the DNS list used by the MTA is the first one.
 In this case, we recommend specifying the **nameServer** parameter to avoid any ambiguity.

 >[!CAUTION]
 >